Esther Forero: Songs

 Estercita Forero sang to her land in an endearing and nostalgic way.
 Her songs are or were part of the Barranquillan collective imagination and have deeply penetrated the identity of its inhabitants, who recognize and revere them as popular anthems.
 She was the author of well-known and accepted songs such as "Mi vieja Barranquilla" (My Old Barranquilla) (1974), "Luna Barranquillera" (Barranquillian Moon) (1963), "La Guacherna" (A festival)(1976), "Volvió Juanita" (Juanita Returned) (1978), "Palito 'e matarratón" (Matarraton is a type of tree which was local to the Barranquilla area) (1964), "Tambores de Carnaval" (Carnival Drums) (1978), "Nadie ha de saber" (No one should know) (2002), and "El hombre del palo" (The Wooden Man).

-On a side note, one of Estercita Forero's grandchildren from her daughter, Esther, named George Stewart is an American musician who also has also done several musical releases of his own with Floridian Death Metal music bands Abysmal, Phalanx Inferno and Nuclear Christ.
+On a side note, one of Estercita Forero's grandchildren from her daughter, Esther, named George Stewart, is an American musician and vocalist who has recorded several musical releases of his own with Floridian Death Metal music bands Abysmal, Phalanx Inferno and Nuclear Christ.
+These bands have had music released under labels in the United States, Europe and Asia.